pablogarcor/js-pablogarcor-web/content/presentation.md

 title = "Presentation"
 +++

-Hello! 👋🏻👨‍💻 My name is Pablo.
-I'm a software developer fueled by coffee and Spanish tortilla 💃.
-I'm in it for the technology 👑
+Greetings! 👋🏻👨‍💻 I'm Pablo, a software developer in Spain.
+Welcome to the printf of my thoughts! 🚀